ansys/actions/doc/source/migrations/pyansys-dashboard-upload.rst

             pyansys-dashboard-token: ${{ secrets.PYANSYS_DASHBOARD_TOKEN }}
             pyansys-dashboard-credentials: ${{ secrets.PYANSYS_DASHBOARD_DB_CREDENTIALS }}

-The above workflow will run the vulnerability check on every push and pull request to the repository.
-If the push is to the main branch, it will also upload the vulnerabilities to the PyAnsys Dashboard.
+The preceding workflow runs the vulnerability verification on every push and pull request to the repository.
+If the push is to the main branch, it also uploads the vulnerabilities to the PyAnsys Dashboard.

 For more information on how to configure the ``ansys/actions/check-vulnerabilities`` action, see the corresponding section in this documentation at :ref:`pyansys_check_vulnerabilities`.